Jumbo S.A. (JUMSY) To Go Ex-Dividend on March 21st

 Jumbo S.A.
 (OTCMKTS:JUMSY – Get Rating) announced a dividend on Friday, March 17th, investing.com reports.
-Shareholders of record on Wednesday, March 22nd will be paid a dividend of 1.1125 per share on Tuesday, April 11th.
-This represents a yield of 9.04%.
+Shareholders of record on Wednesday, March 22nd will be given a dividend of 1.1125 per share on Tuesday, April 11th.
+This represents a dividend yield of 9.04%.
 The ex-dividend date of this dividend is Tuesday, March 21st.
-This is an increase from Jumbo’s previous dividend of $0.33.
+This is a boost from Jumbo’s previous dividend of $0.33.

 Jumbo Price Performance